osg-htc/docs/docs/data/install-hadoop.md

 #### Special NameNode instructions for brand new installs

-If this is a new installation (%RED%and only if this is a brand new installation%ENDCOLOR%), you should run the following command as the `hdfs` user.
+If this is a new installation (**and only if this is a brand new installation**), you should run the following command as the `hdfs` user.
 (Otherwise, be sure to `chown` your storage directory to hdfs after running):

 ``` console
 hadoop namenode -format